rchapman2022/BIOI4980-Senior-Project-Chapman/README.md

 ```
 .
 └── metagenomics-analysis/
-    ├── rawData - Contains the raw and intermediate analysis data
+    ├── rawData/ - Contains the raw and intermediate analysis data
     ├── TaxClassResults/ - Contains the results of the Taxonomic Classification Analysis/
     │   ├── HealthyResults/
     │   │   ├── Combined-abundances.txt - contains merged abundances from all healthy samples